Place content here. This is a site-wide alert banner.

 Yale University is committed to ensuring that community members with disabilities are able to participate fully and equally in the University’s programs and activities.
 The University also recognizes the importance of Service Animals to individuals with disabilities and has established this Policy to assist Yale students and employees with disabilities.
 This Policy serves to ensure that individuals with disabilities who require the use of Service Animals as a reasonable accommodation in order to fully participate in University life will receive the benefit of the assistance provided by such animals.
 Specific requirements and guidelines concerning Service Animals and Emotional Support Animals on campus are set forth below.
 The University reserves the right to amend this policy at any time, as circumstances may require.

-Pet – a domestic animal kept for personal enjoyment or companionship and not trained to perform any disability-related function
+A domestic animal kept for personal enjoyment or companionship and not trained to perform any disability-related function.

 Students who have a disability that requires the assistance of a Service Animal are permitted to bring such animals to campus.
 Service Animals are permitted in all areas of campus where students are generally permitted to go.